-The Division had approximately a 3.9% service rate increase in residential customers effective January 1, 2019 and a 3.7% for 2018.
+The Division had a 3.9% service rate increase in residential customers effective January 1, 2020 and 2019.

-Revenues from residential customers increased \$1.5 million in 2019 and \$324,000 in 2018.
-Residential collection revenues increased in 2019 due to increases both the number of customer accounts during the year and rate increase at beginning of the year.
+Revenues from residential customers increased \$3.2 million in 2020 and \$1.5 million in 2019.
+Residential collection revenues increased in 2020 due to increases in both the number of customer accounts during the year, rate increase, and recycling surcharge at beginning of the year 2020.

-Revenue from commercial customers increased \$2.6 million in 2019 and \$573,000 in 2018 due to a strong economic growth in 2019.
-The volume increased due to construction activity and additional commercial housing within the service areas resulted in an increase for commercial collection revenue.
+Revenue from commercial customers increased a relatively small amount of \$459,000 due to commercial business customers shut down caused by Covid-19 pandemic in 2020 compared to an increase of \$2.6 million in 2019 due to a strong economic growth in 2019.
+In 2019, the volume increased due to construction activity and additional commercial housing within the service areas resulted in an increase for commercial collection revenue.